 Failure to yield is a prevalent traffic offense that can result in various complications.
 Imagine this scenario: you’re at an intersection, and you proceed straight ahead, disregarding the car on your right that was already in motion.
 The consequences?
 You collide with the other vehicle, and the police issue you a traffic ticket for failing to yield.

 Now, multiple traffic violation tickets can lead to a host of challenges.
 Your driving records accumulate demerit points, and you may be burdened with hefty fines, exorbitant insurance premiums, and even a suspended license.
 It’s safe to say that contesting the case is well worth the effort.
-Waste no time in hiring a reputable Washington traffic ticket lawyer who can swiftly guide you through this situation.
+Waste no time in hiring a reputable Pittsburgh traffic ticket lawyer who can swiftly guide you through this situation.
 With compelling evidence and diligent research, you can potentially reduce or even dismiss the points against you.

-If you’re seeking an esteemed traffic ticket attorney in the Washington area, look no further than Logue Law Group.
+If you’re seeking an esteemed traffic ticket attorney in the Pittsburgh area, look no further than Logue Law Group.
 With their expertise in handling similar cases, they will carefully analyze your situation and ensure that your rights are fully protected.

 Things You Need to Know About Failure to Yield

 Now, let’s delve into some crucial facts about failure to yield.
 Pennsylvania strictly enforces traffic rules and regulations, particularly when it comes to intersections.
 When two vehicles approach an intersection simultaneously, the driver on the left must yield the right-of-way to the vehicle on their right.
 Failure to do so will result in three points being added to your driving record.
 Remember, if you want to make a left turn at an intersection, the oncoming driver has the right of way, and it is your responsibility to yield to them; otherwise, PennDOT will assign three points to your records.

 While Entering a Highway or Traffic Circle in Pittsburgh